amirajoodani/Ceph/README.md

 <b>Ceph Architecture </b><br>
 <img width="837" height="534" alt="ceph1" src="https://github.com/user-attachments/assets/da51cda1-6718-459a-9a3a-e0204aae0b2b" /> <br>

-Of course!
+# How RADOS Works ? <br>

 RADOS is the true heart of Ceph.
 Understanding RADOS is key to understanding how Ceph achieves its remarkable scalability and reliability.

 **RADOS** stands for **Reliable Autonomic Distributed Object Store**.
 It's the foundational, scalable storage layer upon which all other Ceph services (RBD, RGW, CephFS) are built.